Real Name: Uri Geller

 First Appearance: Daredevil I#133 (May, 1976)

-Powers/Abilities: After being granted mysterious psychic powers by a silver light, Uri Geller found himself able to bend metal, move objects, read minds and fix watches.
+Powers/Abilities: After being granted psychic powers by a mysterious silver light in the sky, Uri Geller found himself able to bend metal (see comments), move objects, read minds and correct faulty timepieces.

 Eyes: Brown